ctkjose/robobo3dr1plus/sunlus8.md

 The pin configuration for this board is the same as the RAMPS 1.4 in the Marlin Firmware.

 The board uses [Pololu A4988](https://amzn.to/3aoiO4p) drivers.
 They are non replacable soldered in the board.

+### Motors: ###
+The S8 uses for NEMA-17 bi-polar stepper [motors](motors.md).
+Since the S8 is based on a RAMPS 1.4 controller board any motor that works with RAMPS works on the S8.

+## Extruder ##

+The extruder in the S8 is called a **bowden** extrusion (vs **direct drive** extrusion).
+In **bowden extrusion** the extruder pushes the filament through a PTFE Bowden tube into the MK8 nozzle.
+The extruder is mounted in the side of the printer. directly into the nozzle.
+In **direct drive extrusion** the extruder is mounted with the nozzle and the filament is pushed directly into the nozzle.

+The extruder in the S8 is called a **"MK8 extruder drive"**.
+It uses a 40 teeth gear attached to the noozle to push the filament.
+Any MK8 extruder drive meant for Ender 3/3Pro CR-10, CR-10 S4 or CR-10 S5 will fit the S8.

+## Hotend ##

+The hotend is a MK8.
+The stock hotend has an aluminum cooling block.
+One good design choice in the S8 is that the throut into the heating block is a PTFE lined screw that goes from the top directly to the heating block, this helps avoid leaks and clogging.

+The heater block is also aluminum with a standrad 4.0mm brass plated noozle.

+## Cooling Fans ##

+The Cooling Fan on the S8 is a 40mm x 40mm x 10mm fan.
+It is a 24V and shoul be rated around 0.6A.

+## Power Supply ##

+The S8 uses a standard 24V power supply found in many 3D printers.
+The power supply is rated at 360W and delivers from to 14.6A to 15A depending in the model that came in your printer.

+To find a replacement just  search for "360w 24v 3d printer power supply" you will find a lot of options.
+The case is around 4.52in x 8.64in which is the common dimensions for a 3D printer power supply.
+The amperage of your power supply may be higher than 15A and thats ok.
+For better performance check that the replacement has a fan and even better if the fan is automatic (is off by default and turn-on only when the power supply is hot).

 ## Issues ##